soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 In terms of interface, we could decide that when a user would like to convert a single input source, they would use the `convert` command, and supply the optional flags `--input FILEPATH` and `--output FILEPATH` to read or write from a file.
-When the user does not supply one or both flag, we will read or write from the standard input/output accordingly.
+When the user does not supply one or both flags, we will read or write from the standard input/output accordingly.

 If the user would like to convert a directory, they can use the `convert-dir`